yanxianl/Li_AqFl1-Microbiota_2021/README.md

 ### Acknowledgements

-The project organization was inspired by the Riffomonas project, maintained by Dr. Pat Schloss. visit the [*Riffomonas*](http://www.riffomonas.org/) website for tutorials on reproducible data analysis in microbiome research.
+The project organization was inspired by the Riffomonas project, maintained by Dr. Pat Schloss.
+Visit the [*Riffomonas*](http://www.riffomonas.org/) website for tutorials on reproducible data analysis in microbiome research.

 The R package [holepunch](https://karthik.github.io/holepunch/) was used to make this repository [binder](https://mybinder.org/)-ready.